squidgy617/BrawlInstallerPlugins/README.md

 Once fighter installation has completed, the user will receive a message indicating a successful installation, and then they may use their updated build as they please.

+The plugin attempts to back up any files in your build before modifying, replacing, or deleting them, and these backups are then stored in the `/Backups/` directory in your BrawlCrate root folder.
+If an error occurs during execution, an error message is displayed and the backups are restored automatically.
+However, any files that were *added* to the build during execution are not cleaned up, so keep that in mind.

 ## Uninstall Character
 **Usage:** Plugins menu > BrawlInstaller Plugins > Uninstall Character